-The baitwell switch at the helm controls the baitwell pump.
-The pump and seacock are mounted in the bilge and are accessible through the bilge hatch in the motor well at the transom.
-Raw water for the baitwell tub comes through the seacock, to the pump and then to the baitwell tub.
-Before turning the pump on from the helm, check to be sure that the seacock is open.
+Raw water for the baitwell and raw water washdown systems comes through the seacock, to the pump and then to the baitwell aerator head and/or raw water washdown outlet.
+Before turning the pump on from the helm, check to be sure that the seacock and the applicable fitting are both in the open position.
 The seacock is wide open when the yellow seacock lever is vertical.
 When the yellow seacock lever is horizontal, the seacock is closed.
 The seacock should remain closed when the pump is not in use.